Thai curry

 Coconut milk is a must for this recipe.
 You can’t make Thai curry without it!

 You usually need only one can of coconut milk for a batch of Thai curry, unless you plan on serving a large group of people.
-I usually stick to Trader Joe’s coconut milk because it lacks preservatives of course, but there have been times I’ve had to resort to other brands that contain guar gum.
+I stick to Trader Joe’s coconut milk because it lacks preservatives of course, but there have been times I’ve had to resort to brands that contain guar gum.

 Veggies and/or Fruit